shomeier/NemakiWareWiki/Home.md

 NemakiWare is a open source enterprise content management(ECM) system.
 It is:
 * **Compliant with CMIS standard**

-  Integration or replacement with other existing/future CMIS compliant software can be done easuily by the power of standard
+  Integration or replacement with other existing/future CMIS compliant software can be done easily by the power of standard.
+And more, not only the server but the client and the search engine are (going to be) connected by CMIS interface.

 * **NoSQL CouchDB backend**

   Simple and easy to manage document based NoSQL database.